Bhutan women's national under-17 football team: History

 The Bhutan national women's under-17 football represents Bhutan in the women's U-17 level.
 They are the very weakest team in the South Asian Football Federation.
-The team have not yet qualified to the FIFA U-17 Women's World Cup and AFC U-17 Women's Championship.
-They are only play SAFF U-15 Women's Championship and 2018 and 2019 the team finished third position.
+The team have not yet qualified to the FIFA U-17 Women's World Cup and AFC U-17 Women's Asian Cup.
+They are only play SAFF U-17 Women's Championship and 2018 and 2019 the team finished third position.